Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 {% tab title="Xamarin" %}
 ### C\#

-For Xamarin Forms apps, the SDK intialization differs depending on the platform being targetted.
+For Xamarin Forms applications, the SDK initialization differs, depending on the platform being targeted.

 **iOS**